LeonskiDev/just-dark/README.md

 Then you're ready to use the theme by going to the *"Themes"* section and enabling it.
 Your all done!

+Don't worry about having to update the theme, it's automatically done when you relaunch [@discord].

 [@discord]: https://github.com/discord
 [BetterDiscord]: https://github.com/rauenzi/BetterDiscordApp